BarkleyBG/stabilizedinterference/README.md

 *clustered* interference, with estimates of the asymptotic variance from standard M-estimation theory.

+IPW estimators are implemented in the function `estimateEffects()`

 This package is in working order, but currently under development.
+Suggestions are welcome; thanks for your patience\!